Leading Preventable Cause of Death

 With funding support from the Kansas Department of Health and Environment and the Centers for Disease Control and Prevention, the Lawrence-Douglas County Public Health oversees local initiatives to prevent death and disease from tobacco use and secondhand smoke exposure.
 The Health Department works closely with community partners, including the LiveWell Lawrence coalition and Douglas County schools.

 Tobacco is big business.
 Research suggests awareness of tobacco products is highest due to exposure in retail environments.

-In Douglas County, 77 of 93 licensed tobacco retailers participated in the Lawrence-Douglas County Health Department Tobacco Retail Survey in April 2015.
+In Douglas County, 77 of 93 licensed tobacco retailers participated in the Lawrence-Douglas County Public Health Tobacco Retail Survey in April 2015.
 Of those surveyed, 74 percent used some form of Point-of-Sale advertising or promotion.

 To learn more, click on the interactive map below.